-The College of Physicians and Surgeons Historical Society collection houses historical documents and artifacts from the College of Physicians and Surgeons (the forerunner of University of the Pacific, Arthur A. Dugoni School of Dentistry).
-This collection includes a complete set of CHIPS yearbook volumes, and a sampling of Contact Point issues, photographs, lecture notes, textbooks, grade cards and exams, licenses, commencement programs, postgraduate correspondence and alumni events, dating from the late 1800s onwards.
+The College of Physicians and Surgeons Historical Society collection houses historical documents and artifacts from "P&S" (forerunner of the University of the Pacific, Arthur A. Dugoni School of Dentistry).
+This collection includes complete sets of CHIPS yearbook volumes and Contact Point issues, photographs, lecture notes, grade cards and exams, licenses, commencement programs, postgraduate correspondence and alumni events, dating from the late 1800s onwards.

-Alumni are urged to contribute towards the institute's goal of maintaining a "comprehensive" chronicle of P&S and its students by donating photos, documents and other materials emanating from their dental school days.
-Copies of these items are also accepted.
+Alumni are urged to contribute towards the Institute's goal of maintaining a "comprehensive" chronicle of P&S and its students by donating photos and documents from their dental school days.
+Copies of these items are also accepted, or, as an alternative to donation, the Institute will return to its owners any documents or photos loaned to us for scanning.
 As a repository for the school's history, this archive is accessible by appointment to historians, donors, alumni and the families of alumni.
 The curator is available to respond to specific inquiries by phone or email.

 The P&S Comparative Anatomy collection features animal skulls prepared by students in comparative odontology classes at the College of Physicians and Surgeons during the mid-1900s.
 This collection, consisting of the skulls of a variety of fish, amphibians, reptiles and mammals, has served as the basis for important exhibits, research projects and educational outreach programs on dental anatomy, function, and evolution.

-In hands-on Selectives taught at the IDHCS, skulls from this collection are used to demonstrate the evolutionary patterns found among vertebrates in their tooth structure, tooth attachment, tooth replacement and cusp composition.
-The amazing diversity in tooth number, tooth shape, cusp wear pattern and jaw mechanics is illustrated and discussed in relation to dietary adaptation.
+In hands-on Selectives taught at the IDHCS, skulls from this collection are used to demonstrate the evolutionary patterns found among vertebrates in their tooth structure, attachment, replacement and cusp composition.
+The amazing diversity in tooth number and shape, and in cusp wear pattern and jaw mechanics are illustrated and discussed in relation to dietary adaptation.
 In addition, students investigate specimens from the Order Primates with special emphasis placed on those cranial and dental similarities and differences recognizable among the various species, and, especially, between apes and humans.

 Dr. Dorothy Dechant, Museum Curator